yassienshaalan/DTOPS/JASM/README.txt

 The code can be run either using CPU or GPUs (for faster training).

 (1) Get the data first:
-  - Due to supplementary material size restrictions, we will provide all the datasets later on github (2) Preprocessing of Data
+  - Due to supplementary material size restrictions, data needs to be requested seperately from yassien@gmail.com (2) Preprocessing of Data
     a) Extract text and sentiment representation from raw text reviews -python .\preprocessing\DataPrep_V2.py